lee-jon/codekata/01_FizzBuzz/solution.md

 # Alliants’ FizzBuzz challenge

-**NB:** This file is provided [as a PDF too](https://github.com/Alliants/codekata/tree/master/01_FizzBuzz/solution.pdf)

-#
 Here's a roundup of FizzBuzz and some of the things that I found with the exercise.
 And a small writeup of what you saw (for non-programmers & programmers!).

 ### Assignment
 The first thing non-programmers should've seen are variables, which are names for things stored in memory (RAM).
 Variables in ruby are lowercase words.
 For example:

     number = 10

 This assigns the word number to the value ten, and places 10 within memory.
 Next time you want to access that memory location, you can just use the variable number.
 If another part of the program changes the variable - by resigning it, calling `number` again in the program will give us the new number.

 ### Testing for Fizz, Buzz or both
 The core of FizzBuzz is the part which tests a number to see whether it is The most common approach was an **if/else ladder**.
 This is where a if statement is followed by successive else conditions.
 If none were met, the number was printed at the end.

     number = 10
     if number % 3 == 0 and number % 5 == 0